Plumsail/forms-docs/SharePoint/how-to/manipulate-date-field.rst

 Calculate the number of days between two dates
 --------------------------------------------------

-You can also calculate the difference between two dates in years, months, days, etc. using the |diff() method|.
+You can also calculate the difference between two dates in years, months, days, etc. using the |diff| method.

 Suppose you need to know how many days have passed since the purchase until the delivery date.